-At Gerald Miller and Associates, we strive for the most positive outcome possible when representing our clients.
+Minnesota DWI Lawyer Gerald Miller and his team strives for the most positive outcome possible when representing clients.
 Dismissal is the ideal solution to a DWI case, but sometimes the best end result is probation along with unavoidable criminal and administrative penalties that come with the charge.

 Probation is a drag.
 But it is more appealing than jail for most people.